Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

+In this section, we explain how to construct degenerating families of hyperbolic surfaces.
+Before explaining the details, let us set the stage first.

-A Riemann surface is called hyperbolic if it is equipped with a hyperbolic metric, i.e. a metric with constant curvature $-1$ everywhere on the surface.
-One important advantage of using hyperbolic metric is that Riemann surfaces with nodes obtained by the plumbing fixture of hyperbolic surfaces are again hyperbolic.
-This suggests that if we choose local coordinates around the punctures as the one induced from the hyperbolic metric on the surface, at least on the complete degeneration limit, where the plumbing parameter vanishes and a node is developed, this choice will match with local coordinates induced from the component surfaces.
+\newl A Riemann surface is called hyperbolic if it is equipped with a hyperbolic metric, i.e. a metric with constant curvature $-1$ everywhere on the surface.
+One important advantage of using a hyperbolic metric is that Riemann surfaces with nodes obtained by the gluing of hyperbolic surfaces, as we explain in detail below, are again hyperbolic.
+This suggests that if we choose local coordinates around the punctures as the one induced from the hyperbolic metric on the surface, at least on the complete degeneration limit, where the gluing parameter vanishes and a node is developed, this choice will match with local coordinates induced from the component surfaces.
 This is an essential constraint satisfied by a gluing-compatible section of $\widehat{\mathcal{P}}_{g,n}$.
 We shall argue in the rest of this section that away from the degeneration locus also we can define a consistent choice of local coordinate that leads to a gluing-compatible section of $\widehat{\mathcal{P}}_{g,n}$.

-A hyperbolic Riemann surface can be represented as a quotient of the upper half-plane $\mathbb{H} $ by a Fuchsian group.
-A puncture on a hyperbolic Riemann surface corresponds to the fixed point of a parabolic element of the Fuchsian group acting on the upper half-plane $\mathbb{H} $.
-For a puncture $p$, there is a natural local coordinate $w$ with $w(p) = 0$ and the hyperbolic metric around the puncture is locally given by \cite{Wolpert4}
+\newl A hyperbolic surface can be represented as a quotient of the upper half-plane $\mathbb{H} $ by a Fuchsian group.
+A puncture on a hyperbolic surface corresponds to the fixed point of a parabolic element of the Fuchsian group acting on the upper half-plane $\mathbb{H}$.
+For a puncture $p$, there is a natural local coordinate $w$ with $w(p) = 0$, and the hyperbolic metric around the puncture is locally given by \cite{Wolpert201001}

-Let $z$ be the coordinate on upper half-plane.
-Then, the distinguished local coordinate is given as
+Let $z$ be the coordinate on the upper half-plane.
+Then, the distinguished local coordinate is

-for the puncture that corresponding parabolic element whose fixed point is at infinity $z_{\infty}=i\infty$ on the upper half-plane $\mathbb{H}$.
+for the puncture corresponding to the parabolic element whose fixed point is at infinity $z_{\infty}=i\infty$ on the upper half-plane $\mathbb{H}$.
 As required this choice of local coordinate is invariant under the translation, $z \to z + 1$, which represents the action of the generator of the corresponding parabolic element.
-In terms of coordinate $z$, the metric around the puncture takes the form
+In terms of the coordinate $z$, the metric around the puncture takes the form